-How the Grinch Stole Christmas is one of my favourite holiday classics – both the book and the animated version.
+How the Grinch Stole Christmas is one of my favorite holiday classics – both the book and the animated version.
 I know.
 Christmas is over.
-Still, I thought about the quote above because the New Year seems to bring with it even more noise than the day to day hum of advice, analysis and marketing that surround us throughout the year.
+Still, I thought about the quote above because the New Year seems to bring with it even more noise than the day to day hum of advice, analysis, and marketing that surround us throughout the year.

 Every form of media from T.V. to print to, yes, the blogosphere is buzzing with predictions, recommendations, and information for us to use in 2010.
 Balance Junkie has been no different, although I hope you find the information useful.

 I’m not saying you shouldn’t listen to anyone.
 In fact, I recommend you take in as much information as you can that is relevant and useful to you.
 Education is one way to effect positive changes.
 Still, just as when we are confronted by unlimited food at an all you can eat buffet, we need to consume information wisely as well.
 Here are a few noise consumption guidelines I’ve recently implemented for myself as a recovering financial news addict:

 I try to limit my information consumption to smaller, digestible blocks of time.
 If I find myself aimlessly surfing the net with red eyes and a sore back, it’s time to get up and go.
 My rule of thumb is that I need to cut back if my reading or T.V. news consumption interferes with more important things like family time.

 2. Filter consumption